 Upon receipt of the official notice from the hotel management with the enclosure of the above-mentioned evidence, the DMC’s staff shall contact the tourist and the hotel management and take all the necessary steps for a peaceful resolution of the conflict, or, if no peaceful settlement is possible, for helping the tourist move to another hotel.

 The above-mentioned procedure does not apply in the presence of the tourist’s aggressive actions which entailed calling the police to prevent or detect harm caused to the health of other guests or the hotel staff, to other guests’ property or to the hotel’s property.
-In such a case no written complaints or video-recording are required; a copy of the police report on the arrival at the hotel will serve a sufficient proof.
+In such a case, no written complaints or video-recording are required, a copy of the police report on the arrival at the hotel will serve as sufficient proof.

 Notwithstanding the reason of the tourist’s early eviction, the DMC shall provide assistance in finding and booking an alternative hotel.
 In case of early eviction due to the tourist’s fault, the hotel management withholds the entire price of accommodation which was paid during the booking process, with no regard to the number of nights that the tourist actually stayed at the hotel.
 All the expenses related to paying the accommodation at the alternative facility and arranging a transfer to such a facility shall be borne by the tourist.
 Neither the DMC nor the tour operator shall bear material responsibility for the tourist’s actions or inaction.